developer-onizuka/What_is_AzureAD/README.md

 Tips:
 ---
-But as you understand IAM role in AWS, it it similar that you can't use Managed ID on your onprem resources to access from outside of Azure, because only Azure  instance can have a provider that manages the temporary security credentials transparently.
+But as you understand IAM role in AWS, it it similar that you can't use Managed ID on your onprem servers to access Azure resources, because only Azure  instance can have a provider that manages the temporary security credentials transparently.
 If you have to access from outside, you might use [SAS-token](https://github.com/developer-onizuka/azureBlob#6-download-test-file-to-upload-and-upload-it-to-the-blob) in Azure Storage Account instead of Azure Storage Account's Access key.

 # 2-1.
 Subscription